rancher/rancher-docs/docs/pages-for-subheaders/installation-requirements.md

 (*): Large deployments require [additional tuning and following of best practices](../reference-guides/best-practices/rancher-server/tuning-and-best-practices-for-rancher-at-scale.md).

-(†): External Database Host refers to the optional possibility of hosting [k3s cluster data store on an external dedicated host](https://docs.k3s.io/datastore).
-Exact requirements will depend on the chosen data store, this table is a guideline only.
+(†): External Database Host refers to hosting the K3s cluster data store on an [dedicated external host](https://docs.k3s.io/datastore).
+This is optional.
+Exact requirements depend on the external data store.

-Refer to k3s documentation for more detailed information on [k3s general requirements](https://docs.k3s.io/installation/requirements).
+Refer to the K3s documentation for more detailed information on [general requirements](https://docs.k3s.io/installation/requirements).

 ### Hosted Kubernetes

-Minimum CPU and memory requirements for each individual node in the [Kubernetes cluster Rancher is installed in](install-upgrade-on-a-kubernetes-cluster.md) are listed in the table below.
+The following table lists minimum CPU and memory requirements for each node in the [upstream cluster](install-upgrade-on-a-kubernetes-cluster.md).

-Please note that a highly available setup with at least 3 nodes is required for all production usages.
+Please note that a highly available setup with at least three nodes is required for production.

-These requirements apply hosted Kubernetes clusters such as EKS, AKS, or GKE.
-They do not apply to Rancher SaaS solutions such as Rancher Prime Hosted](https://www.rancher.com/products/rancher).
+These requirements apply to hosted Kubernetes clusters such as Amazon Elastic Kubernetes Service (EKS), Azure Kubernetes Service  (AKS), or Google Kubernetes Engine (GKE).
+They don't apply to Rancher SaaS solutions such as [Rancher Prime Hosted](https://www.rancher.com/products/rancher).

 | Managed Infrastructure Size | Clusters  | Nodes      | vCPUs | RAM   |
 |-----------------------------|-----------|------------|-------|-------|